SteveBarnett/Remixing/_thinking/the-art-of-war.md

 - "Taking whole".
 Winning in a way that keeps as much intact as possible for everyone.
     - Work with conflict in ways that are kindly and effective
 - Use the orthodox to engage.
 Use the extraordinary to attain victory
-- It's not necessary to change the nature of things in attain victory
+- It's not necessary to change the nature of things to attain victory
 - Wisdom and knowledge emerge in the moment

 ### True victory